heronlancellot/LearnWeb3Dao/Freshman/build-your-first-dApp-with-ethers.js/README.md

 Create An Ethereum Dapp with Ethers.js
-Dapp reads and writes a value to the blockchain with HARDHAT
+Dapp reads and writes a value to the blockchain
+# Using Hardhat & QUICKNODE

 - Create a basic HTML web page
 - Create a basic Solidity smart contract